Exporting to the EU – A guide for Canadian business

-Suppliers of chemicals and mixtures must communicate information about hazards, use and risks to downstream users, distributors and consumers.
-Safety Data Sheets must be prepared by manufacturers or importers for all dangerous substances or mixtures in accordance with REACH Annex II ( Guidance on the compilation of safety data sheets) and passed down the supply chain.
+Suppliers of chemicals and mixtures must communicate information about hazards, use and risks to downstream users, including distributors and consumers.
+Manufacturers or importers must prepare Safety Data Sheets for all dangerous substances or mixtures in accordance with REACH Annex II, and these must be passed down the supply chain.

-It is important that Canadian exporters maintain an up-to-date understanding of how REACH impacts their products.
-Lists of substances affected by REACH change regularly.
+Note: Canadian exporters need to stay up-to-date with how REACH impacts their products.
+REACH regularly updates the lists of substances affected by REACH.

 4.3.4 Classification and labelling requirements

-Classification and labeling rules are governed by the CLP regulation on the classification, labeling and packaging of substances and mixtures, described further in Chapter 5.
+- the CLP regulation on the classification, labeling and packaging

 4.4 Biocides and plant protection products

-The EU regulation on the use and placing on the market of biocidal products ( BPR, Regulation (EU) N. 528/2012) came into effect September 1, 2013, replacing the old Directive 98/8/ CE.
+The EU regulation on the use and placing on the market of biocidal products came into effect September 1, 2013.
+BPR, Regulation (EU) N. 528/2012 replaces Directive 98/8/ CE.

-A significant number of active substances are under review included in the Review Programme; for these the BPR provides for a number of transitional measures allowing their placing on EU market.
-For more information please see: the European Chemicals Agency (ECHA) web page on the Biocidal Products Regulation.
+A significant number of active substances are under review.
+For these, the BPR provides for a number of transitional measures allowing them to enter the EU market:

 The PPPR contains provisions on data protection, confidentiality of information and data sharing.

-The legal limits for pesticide residues in food and feed are covered by Regulation 396/2005.
+- Regulation 396/2005 legal limits for pesticide residues in food and feed

-Regulation (EC) No 1107/2009 of the European Parliament and of the Council of 21 October 2009 concerning the placing of plant protection products on the market and repealing Council Directives 79/117/EEC and 91/414/EEC.
+- Regulation (EC) No 1107/2009 placing of plant protection products on the market

-The Responsible Person must inform national authorities of any serious undesirable effects attributable to the use of the product.
+- inform national authorities of any serious undesirable effects attributable to the use of the product

 4.6.1 Marketing authorization